-Operational and Resilience Risk is a combined Risk Stewardship and Oversight function, which ensures governance and management of Operational, Resilience Risk and Operational Resilience through the delivery and embedding of effective frameworks, and continuous oversight and assurance of end-to-end processes, risks and controls.
-The effectiveness of First LOD Risk and Control owners, and 2LOD Risk Stewards in managing HSBC's Non-Financial Risk (NFR) processes and practices is reported through Risk Management Meetings (RMMs) and the Non-Financial Risk Management Board (NFRMB); Risk Stewards sit within the Global Functions.
+Risk Stewards sit within the Global Functions.
 They are subject matter experts who set policies and oversee the First LOD activities by risk type.
 There are Global Business, Regional and Country Risk Stewards throughout the organisation who execute the responsibilities cascaded to them by the Global Risk Steward, as well as local requirements.
 Where there is no Risk Steward in Country, the Regional Risk Steward retains responsibility including to the Country CRO in the oversight of country risks and in meeting local regulatory expectations.
 Where there is no Risk Steward in Region, then the Global Risk Steward retains responsibility including to the Regional CRO and Country CRO in the oversight of country risks and in meeting local regulatory expectations.
 In instances where regulatory expectations differ, the in country approach should be agreed with the regional risk steward alongside the Country CRO, to meet these expectations

-Risk Stewards are accountable for setting policy and control standards to manage risks, providing advice and guidance to support these policies, and challenging the First LOD to ensure it is managing risk effectively.
+Risk Stewards are accountable for setting policy and control standards to manage risks, providing advice and guidance to support these policies, and providing challenge and oversight to the First LOD to ensure it is managing risk effectively.
 Their key responsibilities include:

-- 1. Provide subject matter expertise, advice, guidance, and effective challenge to the Risk and Control Owners - 2.
+- 1. Providing subject matter expertise, advice, guidance, and effective challenge to the Risk and Control Owners - 2.
 Support in setting the Risk Appetite, and oversee risk appetite monitoring - 3.
-Write, own and monitor compliance with a comprehensive set of clear and concise policies that outline the key principles and minimum requirements applicable to the management of their risk - 4.
-Report on the risk and control profile, including impacts of external environment changes, emerging risks and changes to the business strategy - 5.
-Work with the business to understand the impact of emerging risks, change programmes and new or changed products and services, which may require changes to controls, resources, products and business operations to ensure they remain within appetite - 6.
+Writing, owning and monitoring compliance with a comprehensive set of clear and concise policies that outline the key principles and minimum requirements applicable to the management of their risk - 4.
+Reporting on the risk and control profile, including impacts of external environment changes, emerging risks and changes to the business strategy - 5.
+Working with the business to understand the impact on the risk profile of emerging risks, change programmes and new or changed products and services, which may require changes to controls, resources, products and business operations to ensure they remain within appetite - 6.
 Overseeing, escalating and providing guidance on the identification of conduct impacts across their risk types and activities owned by the First LOD, including where control weaknesses and risk events impact the delivery of fair outcomes - 7.
-Define the Risk and Control Library, including minimum control standards, with input from Risk Owners, and Control Owners, specifying key risks and key controls and providing guidance on continuous monitoring expectations - 8.
-Recommend Risk and Control Assessment ("RCA") scoping, and challenge where this is not appropriately applied in the RCA

-- 9. Challenge Risk and Control Owners on risk and control management, including inherent risk, residual risk, control effectiveness ratings, issues, actions and events - 10.
-Provide subject matter expertise, advice and effective challenge to Business Service Owners and Process Owners on the association of risks and controls to critical / material business services, including supporting processes
+Defining the Risk and Control Library, including minimum control standards, with input from Risk Owners, and Control Owners, specifying key risks and key controls and providing guidance on continuous monitoring expectations - 8.
+Recommend Risk and Control Assessment ("RCA") scoping, and challenge where this is not appropriately applied in the RCA - 9.
+Providing Challenge and oversight of Risk and Control Owners on risk and control management, including inherent risk, residual risk, control effectiveness ratings, issues, actions and events - 10.
+Providing subject matter expertise, advice and effective challenge to Business Service Owners and Process Owners on the association of risks and controls to critical / material business services, including supporting processes